Bills, Sabres announce updated vaccine policy for guests ages 5-11

 The Buffalo Bills and Buffalo Sabres made the announcement Wednesday morning and said it is in accordance with the New York State Mandate.
 The updated vaccination policy also applies to Buffalo Bandits games and other events at the KeyBank Center.

+"I ended up calling tickets.com during my lunch break today and they told me there is nothing they can do because I was going to go for an option of maybe a rescheduled date for a different game or a refund.
+They said they cannot do that and that I should sell my tickets online," she said.

+2 On Your Side reached out to Pegula Sports and Entertainment asking about refunds but we have not heard back.

-The following will be accepted as proof of vaccination for guests ages five and up:
+The following will be accepted as proof of vaccination for guests ages 5 and up:

 - Physical vaccination card (photo will NOT be accepted)